JUS5851 – International Investment Law

 Schedule, syllabus and examination date

 The course concerns the relationship between foreign investors and host country governments under international law.
-The main focus of the course is on the protection of foreign investment against political interference from the host country government, but the potential responsibilites of the foreign investor against the host country and its population will also be dealt with.
+The main focus of the course is on the protection of foreign investor rights against exercise of government authority, but the responsibility of foreign investors is also dealt with.

-Protection of foreign investment has always been a part of international law.
-Since world war II, and especially during the last 10-20 years, the field has however undergone a transformation.
-While foreign investors earlier had to rely on diplomatic protection from their home state, international investment law to day is based on a system of arbitral settlement of disputes between the investors and host country governments.
-As a consequence, this field has now acquired a genuine and practical significance, both for companies making investments abroad and for the host countries where such investments are made.
+Protection of foreign investment has for a long time been part of international law.
+But in recent decades the field has undergone substantial transformation.
+While foreign investors earlier had to rely on diplomatic protection from their home state, international investment law is to day based on a system of arbitral settlement of disputes between individual investors and host country governments.
+The field today has a genuine and practical significance both for companies making investments abroad and for host countries where such investments are made, especially developing countries.

 The aim of the course is to develop an understanding of the nature and function of the various legal instruments, mechanisms and processes constituting international investment law, as well as the key issues of the substantive law.
 The course also aims to provide a critical perspective on the function of the law and its future development.